ReOpsIL/nox/docs/MANUAL.md

   -H "Content-Type: application/json" \
   -d '{
     "name": "code-analyzer",
-    "description": "Analyzes code quality",
+    "description": "Analyzes code quality and suggests improvements", "capabilities": ["code-review", "static-analysis"] }'
-    "capabilities": ["code-review", "static-analysis"],
-    "config": {
-      "maxMemory": "2GB",
-      "timeout": 300
-    }
-  }'
 ```

+#### Via Dashboard
+1. Open http://localhost:3001 in your browser
+2. Navigate to the Agents section
+3. Click "Create New Agent"
+4. Fill in the agent name, description, and capabilities
+5. Click "Create Agent"

 ### Agent Lifecycle

-1. **Creation**: Agent is defined with name, description, and capabilities
+1. **Creation**: Agent is defined with name, system prompt, and capabilities
+2. **Registration**: Agent is stored in the Nox registry (.nox-registry/agents.json)
+3. **Inactive**: Agent is registered but not currently running
-2. **Initialization**: Agent establishes Claude CLI session and workspace
+4. **Starting**: Agent Claude CLI session is being initialized
-3. **Active**: Agent can receive and execute tasks
+5. **Active**: Agent is running and can receive tasks
-4. **Idle**: Agent is available but not currently processing tasks
+6. **Error**: Agent encountered an error and needs attention
-5. **Stopped**: Agent is paused and not accepting new tasks
+7. **Stopped**: Agent is gracefully shut down
-6. **Terminated**: Agent is permanently removed from the system
+8. **Deleted**: Agent is permanently removed from the registry

 ### Agent Configuration